MaterialI/Payload_Recovery_System/README.md

 ## The rev 1.0
 Features:
 ### Course correction
 > Uses PID and course error to make the steering input and correct the heading.
 May utilze both true heading and movement heading to calculate vector and magnitude of wind.
-Useful for
+Useful for sensor fusion task and dead reckoning algorithm.
+> Version 2 will include more sophisticated approach to sensor fusion and system control, aswell failure protection through dead reckoning and intelligent landing system.
 ### State Machine
 > Allows the system to recognize the in which stage of the flight it is and does the necessary actions.
 > There are four states <ol>  <li> Ascend </li> <li>Descend </li> <li>Landing </li> <li>On the ground </li> </ol>